Tongkat Ali Buyers Guide

 Proof of this HERE

 Go to a lab and tell them you want some Tongkat testing for eurypeptide content, they will probably look at you with some confusion and say it cannot be done as they cannot test for something that does not exist, did you mean peptides?

 Eurypeptides are a marketing gimmick used to overcharge people for what is actually just a normal or below par extract in my opinion.

 Customer reviews should be taken with a pinch of salt!

-You should Ignore any and all good reviews that may accompany any cheap Tongkat product.
-These tend to be written by people looking to pay a small amount of money for a high end product, they buy what is often Tribulus, thinking it is Tongkat, because it is brown like Tongkat and it is bitter like Tongkat, so it seems to their inexperienced eye and tongue to be Tongkat.
+You should Ignore any and all good reviews that may accompany any Tongkat product.
+These tend to be written by people looking to pay a small amount of money for a high-end product, they buy what is often Tribulus, thinking it is Tongkat, because it is brown like Tongkat and it is bitter like Tongkat, so it seems to their inexperienced eye and tongue to be Tongkat.
 They do not know any better.

 They then use the product, and just like Tongkat can raise libido, so can Tribulus for many people (though not all), so they assume it is real based on their rise in Libido and leave a positive review, helping the seller deceive more people.
 Very common and easy scam.

 Many sellers also install their own comments script on their site and then periodically write fake reviews for themselves, as well as giving them a star rating to make them look good in google.

 Avoid liquid extract as it is WEAK and mostly WATER or ALCOHOL.